Hayzzy/azure-doc-intelligence-ocr/README.md

 # 🧠 Azure Document Intelligence – Table Extractor

 This project uses **Azure Document Intelligence (Form Recognizer)** to extract structured table data from scanned PDF documents — such as invoices, receipts, and forms.
-The model is trained by **Me** using Azure's no-code UI and works via REST API.
+The model is trained by **Me** using Azure's API and Document Intelligence service and works via REST API.

 ---